Texas Common Course Numbering System (TCCNS)

 - Access on or before the first day of class

-Courses included in the Core Curriculum are noted as a Core Curriculum Course after the course title.
+Courses included in the Core Curriculum are noted as Core 1.

 Note: The second digit of a course rubric identifies the number of credit hours a student will earn upon completing the course.
 For example: ENGL 1 301 is a 3 credit hour course, as denoted by the 2nd digit.